kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-3-templating-and-multi-env.md

 ...
 ```

-This can however easily lead to resources being forgotten or resources where you have no control over, e.g. rendered
+This can however easily lead to resources being missed or resources where you are not in control, e.g. rendered
 Helm Charts.
 Another way to set the namespace on multiple resources is by using the
 [`namespace` property](https://kubectl.docs.kubernetes.io/guides/config_management/namespaces_names/) of kustomize.
-For example, instead of changing the `adservice` deployment directly, you could for example modify the content of
+For example, instead of changing the `adservice` deployment directly, you could modify the content of
 `services/adservice/kustomization.yml` to:

 ```yaml